Who doesn’t love free blogging tools, am I right? When you’re a beginner blogger, It can be difficult to justify paying for expensive blog tools.

 Google Fonts are fast-loading and free.
 Your blog theme likely lets you use Google Fonts.
 If it doesn’t, you can add it to your blog with the Easy Google Fonts plugin to add that functionality to any blog theme.

-I’m using Poppins as of 2021, but have used Montserrat, Open Sans, and Lato in the past.
+I’m using Poppins at the moment, but have used Montserrat, Open Sans, and Lato in the past.

 From Canva, this free blogging tool lets you pair two fonts to see what they look like together.